I screamed and ran away, without looking back. I ran into Heejun at the door to the kitchen.

 It was this window.
 But I didn’t see any face now.
 What was more, there wasn’t any handprint either.

 “But wait –” I jumped to the window and opened it, looking around.
 There was no one indeed.
 “Was that my imagination... ?”

 “You’re still living the last night,” he said.
 “Let’s finish and go eat.”

-The members left, but I stayed and continued to research the window.
+Members left, but I stayed and continued to research the window.
 Eventually I didn’t find any clue that it wasn’t my imagination and went after them.
 However, when I turned around and was ready to leave, something hit the glass and I ran away, without checking it out.

-We finished the cleaning in the evening and went eat.
+We finished the cleaning in the evening and went to eat.
 While eating my favorite pork belly, I was observing people in the restaurant.
 There were teenage girls fangirling over some k-pop group (unfortunately not us), young men from baseball team (looking at their uniforms), and a few couples.
 We were eating here for the first time, because it was the nearest restaurant to our temporary company building.
 The place was nice, although not so popular.
-The interior was wooden and in the style of nineteenth-century Europe.
+The interior was wooden and in a style of nineteenth-century Europe.
 Even though they served only Korean food.
 Somehow it was a weird combination, but whatever.
 The food was delicious, so I would recommend this place.

 When I was staring at clients, one girl caught my attention.
 She was of average height, dressed in a white tracksuit and had long, black hair, that was hiding her face and touching the table.
-She was sitting with the teenage girls, but they were completely ignoring her.
+She was sitting with teenage girls, but they were completely ignoring her.
 A victim of bullying?
-Or she didn’t know them and just sat there unnoticed?
+Or maybe she didn’t know them and just sat there unnoticed?
 I frowned, still looking at her.
 She was scratching the table with her fingernail.
 Writing something?
 Drawing?
 Reliving the stress?